ashababnoor/bigquery-previewer/README.md

 - When opening a SQL file (if `autoRunOnOpen` is enabled)
 - When saving a SQL file (if `autoRunOnSave` is enabled)
 - When making changes to a SQL file (if `autoRunOnChange` is enabled)
+- If you have text selected, automatic analysis will use your current selection

 These automatic behaviors can be enabled or disabled in settings.